 Students may download a variety of software applications for academic use at no cost.
-Software includes Microsoft Office 365 and IBM SPSS (required for analyzing quantitative data in research and capstone courses).
+Software includes Microsoft Office 365, IBM SPSS (for analyzing quantitative data in research and capstone courses), and Dedoose (for analyzing qualitative data in research and capstone courses).
 For more information, visit the Downloads-Free University Software page.